Class maps for visualizing classification results: Supplementary Material

+Figure \ref{fig:imageplot} is the image plot of the confusion matrix of the MNIST data.
+Like the stacked mosaic plot in Figure~\ref{fig:stackplot_MNIST}, it clearly indicates that most cases are assigned to their given class.

-Figure \ref{fig:farnessDigits} shows the farness of each image from its own class, binned by class (digit).
-Second from left is digit 1, whose farness has the longest tail.
-We will see that this class indeed has an interesting class map.
+Figure \ref{fig:farnessMNIST} shows the $\farness$ of each image from its own class, binned by class (digit).
+Second from left is digit 1, whose $\farness$ has the longest tail.
+We saw in the main text that this class indeed has an interesting class map.

-Figure \ref{fig:stackplot2} is the stacked mosaic plot of the QDA classification.
-Unlike Figure \ref{fig:stackplot}, here we opted to see the overall farness outliers, as an extra predicted class in dark grey at the top.
-Fortunately there are not many outliers here.
-The largest fraction of outliers is found in the images of digit 9 (top right).

-The class map of digit 1 is in Figure \ref{fig:Digits_classmap_digit1}.
-Out of the 1005 images, QDA predicts 15 in a different class.
-These are the points above the grey region.
-The shape of this class map is unusual, since here increasing $\LD$ go together with increasing farness.
-To understand why, note that the average image of the digit 1 (in the bottom row of Figure \ref{fig:digit2rows}) is a thin vertical line which is much sharper than the other average digits, so the images of 1 are more concentrated around their average.
-As a result, images deviating from this simple shape will be considered very different from it which gets reflected in a high farness, and at the same time they will tend to get a prediction different from 1.

-This explains for instance why the points in the upper right corner labeled \texttt{h}-\texttt{o} have a high farness because they are considered way too thick to be a 1, causing them to be predicted as the wider image 8 even though they are missing the ``holes'' of an 8.
-Images \texttt{d} and \texttt{f} both contain a horizontal line and are the only images of 1 that do, as we can verify in Figure \ref{fig:Digits_one} which shows all images of 1 in the entire data set.
-It is therefore understandable that the classifier predicts \texttt{d} and \texttt{f} as 2, whose average image does have a horizontal line.
-Image \texttt{g} looks curly and is predicted as 6.
-The images \texttt{c} and \texttt{e} are sloppily written, and we would argue that even a human might struggle with their classification.

-Figure \ref{fig:Digits_classmap_digit2} shows the class map of digit 2, in which many points have a favorably low $\LD$.
-Out of the 731 images of this digit the class map suggests only 5 that deviate, and just barely, which indicates that the classifier captures the shape of this digit very well.
-Three points have a label dissimilarity above 0.5.
-Two of these, labeled \texttt{a} and \texttt{b}, are considered to be closer to the digit 4.
-The other, labeled \texttt{c}, is predicted as 8.
-In the corresponding images we see that \texttt{a} and \texttt{b} look like a 4 that is missing a vertical penstroke, and \texttt{c} looks like half of the digit 8.
-There are also two points in the grey zone that lie slightly to the right of the farness cutoff, so they are merely borderline cases.
-They correspond to the images \texttt{d} and \texttt{e} which are sloppily written but do not really look like any other digit.

-Figure \ref{fig:Digits_classmap_digit3} shows that the digit 3 is also well classified by QDA.
-There are no points with high farness, and only 9 with $\LD > 0.5$\,.
-Image \texttt{a} is considered closer to a 5, and images \texttt{b} to \texttt{g} are predicted as 8.
-While a human would probably classify \texttt{a}--\texttt{g} correctly as 3, we see that their shapes deviate from the averaged 3 in Figure \ref{fig:digit2rows}.
-In particular, the bottom part of \texttt{b}, \texttt{c} and \texttt{d} is almost a closed circle as in an 8.
-Finally, images \texttt{h} and \texttt{i} look like a 2 and a 3 written on top of each other, explaining why they are predicted as 2.